You are viewing a story from harrypotterfanfiction.com

 Greeting everyone he knew as he walked towards the lift that would take him to his office on Level Two, Ron mulled over his conversation with Hermione.
 The idea of not having to wake up early to come to work, to travel the world with his wife and to live a quiet life after many years of chaos was indeed tempting.
 He knew that if things got boring, he could always help out his brother in one of the many Wizard Wheezes stores.
 He still felt young, however, and well capable of hunting dark wizards for many years to come if Hermione would stop thinking about retirement.

-As he stepped out of the lift Ron bumped into a young recruit whose name he couldn’t remember, let alone recall the last time he’d seen him.
-He was a scrawny boy, apparently fresh out of the training academy with hazel eyes and brown hair.
+As he stepped out of the lift, Ron bumped into a young recruit whose name he couldn’t remember, let alone recall the last time he’d seen him.
+He was a scrawny boy, apparently fresh out of the training academy, with hazel eyes and brown hair.
 Ron tried, with all his might, to picture the young lad in front of him dueling against a Neo-Death Eater and winning.
-But after much thought, it just couldn’t happen; he couldn’t believe the kid in front of him could even be capable of surviving the first minute of a duel.
+But after much thought he couldn’t believe the kid in front of him could even be capable of surviving the first minute of a duel.
 For the sake of peace and tranquility in their world, perhaps retirement wasn’t a good idea.

 “Good morning, lad.”

 “Sir, the Head of Office wishes to talk to you as soon as possible.
 He sent me to fetch you just in case you were in your office already.”
-As the young man talked, Ron wondered if he was ever like that when he started as well- too perky and annoying in the morning.
+As the young man talked, Ron wondered if he was ever like that when he first joined-too annoyingly perky in the morning.